 Mr. Xing Liu has served as our independent director since January 2011.
 Mr. Liu is a currently partner of Sequoia Capital China, which he joined in May 2017.
 Mr. Liu has served a non-executive director of ZTO Express (Cayman) Inc. (NYSE: ZTO, SEHK: 2057) since May 2013 and as a non-executive director of China Renaissance Holdings Limited (SEHK: 1911) since June 2020.
 Mr. Liu served as an independent non-executive director of China Online Education Group (NYSE: COE) from July 2014 to April 2019.
-Mr. Liu received an MBA degree from The Wharton School of the University of Pennsylvania in May 2004, a master's degree in computer engineering from Syracuse University in December 2015, and a bachelor's degree in management information systems from Fudan University.
+Mr. Liu received an

+MBA degree from The Wharton School of the University of Pennsylvania in May 2004, a master's degree in computer engineering from Syracuse University in December 2015, and a bachelor's degree in management information systems from Fudan University.

 Ms. Kathleen Chien has served as our independent director since March 2012.
-Ms. Chien is currently the chief operating officer and acting chief financial officer of 5l job, Inc. (Nasdaq: JOBS), a Nasdaq-listed provider of integrated human resource services in China.
-Ms. Chien joined 5l job, Inc. in 1999 and served as its chief financial officer from 2004 to March 2009.
+Ms. Chien is currently the chief operating officer and acting chief financial officer of 51 job, Inc. (Nasdaq: JOBS), a Nasdaq-listed provider of integrated human resource services in China.
+Ms. Chien joined 51 job, Inc. in 1999 and served as its chief financial officer from 2004 to March 2009.
 Ms. Chien received her bachelor's degree in economics from the Massachusetts Institute of Technology in June 1992 and an MBA degree from the Walter A. Haas School of Business at University of California, Berkeley in May 1996.

 Mr. Nanyan Zheng has served as our independent director since March 2012.
-Mr. Zheng is currently a co-founder and chairman of My Futurewood Limited, a physical education training company founded in 2019, and the chairman of Betterwood Lifestyle Lab since 2020.
+Mr. Zheng is currently the executive chairman of Delonix group, a hospitality group which runs over 700 hotels in China.
+Mr. Zheng is also a partner and director of Ocean Link, a private equity firm with a focus on China's consumer, travel and TMT sectors.
+Besides, Mr. Zheng has been the chairman of Cubic City (China) Service Apartment Group since 2018.
 Mr. Zheng co-founded 7 Days Groups Holdings Ltd. (NYSE: SVN, delisted), and served as chief executive officer since October 2004 and as a director since its listing in 2009.
 Mr. Zheng founded Plateno Group Ltd. in 2013, which wholly owned 7 Days Groups Holdings Ltd. after its privatization and launched a series of new mid-level and upscale hotel brands, and served as the chairman of Plateno Group Ltd. from 2013 to 2019.
-Mr. Zheng was a director of Kona Grill, Inc. (Nasdaq: KONA, delisted) from May 2018 to March 2019.
-Mr. Zheng received an EMBA from Sun Yat-Sen University in China in December 2019 and a bachelor's degree in computer science from Sun Yat-Sen University in China in March 2001.